simplifiedcourses/simplifiedcourses.github.io/_posts/2023-01-24-reactive-input-state-for-angular-viewmodels.md

     switchMap(() => {
       // This is here to avoid Typescript compilation issues if(!this.state$$){
         throw new Error('State must be initialized.
-Did you forgot to call the connect method?')
+Did you forgot to call the update method?')
       }
       return this.state$$
     }),